ecrc/hcorepp/README.md

 ### About

 HCORE software library implements BLAS and LAPACK functionality in the form of tile routines, which update one or a small number of individual tiles, generally sequentially on a single compute unit.
-Notebly, an m-by-n matrix is a collection of individual mb-by-nb tiles.
+Notably, an m-by-n matrix is a collection of individual mb-by-nb tiles.
 In the context of C++, HCORE tiles are first class objects, which are entities that can be individually allocated, destroyed, and passed to low-level tile routines (e.g., GEMM).
-HCORE tile routines rely on the tile low-rank compression, which replaces the dense operations with the equivalent low-rank operations, to reduce the memory footprint and/or the time-to-solution
+HCORE tile routines rely on the tile low-rank compression, which replaces the dense operations with the equivalent low-rank operations, to reduce the memory footprint and/or the time-to-solution.

 The objective of HCORE is to provide a convenient, performance-oriented API for development in the C++ language, that, for the most part, preserves established conventions, while, at the same time, takes advantages of modern C++ features, e.g., classes, namespaces, templates, exceptions, standard containers, etc.

 HCORE is part of the HiCMA project (Hierarchical Computations on Manycore Architectures (HiCMA)), which aims to redesign existing dense linear algebra libraries to exploit the data sparsity of the matrix operator.
 The core idea of HiCMA is to develop fast linear algebra computations operating on the underlying tile low-rank data format, while satisfying a specified numerical accuracy and leveraging performance from massively parallel hardware architectures.

 * * *